OneSignalDevelopers/onesignal-supabase-sample-integration-app/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-# OneSignal + Supabase Sample Omni-channel Integration Companion App
+# OneSignal + Supabase Sample Integration App

 This repo contains the companion app to the [Onesignal + Supabase Sample Integration guide](https://github.com/onesignaldevelopers/onesignal-supabase-sample-integration-supabase).